 In modern days, time is a luxury.
 We get it.
 However, investing it in something worthy can definitely pay off later.
 Keep this thought in mind and record test videos of yourself.
 This way, you can analyze your behavior and get rid of all the flaws you discover.
 Repeat this process until you are fully satisfied with your performance.
 Just don’t be overly meticulous!

-Also, consider using Scheduler.
+Also, consider using Events.
 This amazing tool can schedule and stream your pre-recorded videos on any platform.
 Just upload the video, choose when and where to stream, and enjoy your free time.
 Simple as that!

 Wrapping things up…

 As you can see, it’s not that tough of a job to be confident.
 The road to becoming a professional streamer has many obstacles on its way.
 However, Restream is always there to lend a hand.
 Hopefully, our recommendations will help you learn how to speak with confidence on camera.
 Let’s quickly recap them:

 - Don’t be hard on yourself